 St. Patrick’s Day is one of my favorite holidays.
 (As if you couldn’t tell from all the St. Patrick’s Day recipes that I have been posting!)

-Even though my family is mostly italian, we are a bit Irish as well.
+Even though my family is mostly Italian, we are a bit Irish as well.
 Each year we have the tradition of my mother cooking a big Irish dinner of corned beef and cabbage.
 I look forward to this dinner and spending time with my family every year.

-I love to enjoy my irish soda bread just out of the oven.
-When the bread is nice and warm the butter melts and it is just heavenly!
 The bread is excellent toasted with butter as well, which is perfect for breakfast the next morning.